 Briefing: Experiences of LGBT communities during COVID-19

-This briefing, produced by the LGBT Foundation in Manchester, highlights the experiences of LGBT communities during COVID-19.
+This briefing, produced by the LGBT Foundation, highlights the experiences of LGBT communities during COVID-19.
 It includes information for healthcare professionals and links to national support options.

 The Cross Gates & District Good Neighbours' Scheme CIO in Leeds have moved their services online during the COVID-19 pandemic which has brought challenges and opportunities in equal measure.